detekt/detekt/website/docs/introduction/reporting.md

 ## Formats

-In addition to the CLI output, Detekt supports 4 different types of output reporting formats.
+In addition to the CLI output, detekt supports 4 different types of output reporting formats.
 You can refer to [CLI](/docs/gettingstarted/cli) or [Gradle](/docs/gettingstarted/gradle) to find out how to configure these report formats.